joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 in it, the thing it controls is not the batch, and the thing that is called the batch is mostly an API formality.

-I am still not sure how much of the workspace reservation is genuinely unavoidable versus conservative, and I would like to look at where the remaining prefill time actually goes at small `-ub`.
-But the terminology, at least, has stopped tripping me up.
+Two things I want to measure next: how much of the workspace reservation is genuinely unavoidable versus conservative, and where the remaining prefill time goes at small `-ub`.
+The terminology, at least, is now settled.

 Source references in this post are against llama.cpp master as of August 2026, mainly `include/llama.h`, `src/llama-context.cpp`, `src/llama-kv-cache.cpp` and